-As remote workers, one of our biggest challenges is learning how to disconnect.
+As remote employees, one of our biggest challenges is learning how to disconnect from work.
 When you work at an office, it’s easier to set boundaries.
 You know that once you arrive at the office, you need to work.
 And once you leave the building, you also leave all your work problems there.
 However, when working from home, these boundaries become blurred.

 You can love your job and what you do and still feel stressed and burned out constantly if you don’t know how to disconnect.
 A couple of weeks ago, besides feeling stressed and tired, I felt angry.
 I felt angry because I was behind on some tasks and due dates despite being an organization freak.
 I thought I did a lot, but at the same time, the results weren’t showing.
 What was happening?